polcak/jsrestrictor/website/content/pages/faq.md

 Some tools can see such a request, but it will never leave your browser.

+#### Does NBS work the same way in Firefox and Chromium-based browsers?

+No. Firefox allows webextensions to perform DNS resolution of the domain name that the browser is about to get information from.
+The resolution of the DNS name to an IP address is crucial for FPD.
+As Firefox allows to perform the resolution before any request leaves the browser, JShelter can prevent each attempt to cross the network boundary.

+Chromium-based browsers do not offer the DNS resoltion APIs.
+JShelter collect resolution results in a cache that is filled during the processing of each request (after the browser makes the request).
+That means that the first request for each domain name goes through.
+JShleter blocks all subsequent requests only.

+Keep in mind that an adversary can change the domain with each request.
+For example, the attacker can use a.attacker.com, b.a.attacker.com, c.b.a.attacker.com in sequence for its requests to go through.
+So it is easy for an attacker to bypass NBS.
+In practise, we know about attackers that do not change domain names (for example, see [our blog](/localportscanning/)).
+So we keep the NBS in Chromium-based browsers even though it is not perfect.

 #### What is the proper way to cite JShelter in a paper?

 For now, cite our [ArXiv paper](https://arxiv.org/abs/2204.01392), for example, by